New Year Honours: Astronaut Piers Sellers becomes OBE

 The science journalist and broadcaster Vivienne Parry is also awarded an OBE.

-Dr Sellers is one of only five UK-born people to have flown into orbit so far - out of some 500 in total across the world.
+Dr Sellers is one of only a handful UK-born people to have flown into orbit so far - out of some 500 in total across the world.

 "It is a tremendous honour, and I'm really glad that the whole business of spaceflight has been recognised in the UK," he told BBC News.